dhirajpyakurel/DSA/dsaProject(BCTA;Roll 04, 34, 44)./readme.md

 DESCRIPTION:

 	A simple yet effective effort to make an efficient shortest path finding application.
-The program uses array implementation of Graph Data structure to then be used in the Djikstra's Algorithm in order to perform its function.
+	The program uses array implementation of Graph Data structure to then be used in the Djikstra's Algorithm in order to performits function.

 CREATORS OF THIS PROJECT: